Duijndam-Dev/XlDialogBox/README.md

 ### Building the code

-Finally, to successfully build the code, you need to copy the following source files to your solution:
+Finally, to successfully build the code, you need to copy the following source file to your solution:

 * `XlDialogBox.cs` - source file containing all dialog classes
-* `XlDialogBoxExtensions.cs` - extension on `obj` used in `XlDialogBox.cs`

 And you need to have the following NuGet packages installed :